 Another strategy is hiring locum tenens professionals.
 Here are some reasons short-term staffing could lessen the likelihood of burnout among permanent staff members:

 - Encouraging time off.
 Vacations are a necessity.
 A week or two away from the workplace allows staff members to take their minds off the day-to-day tasks of running a practice or hospital unit.
 It’s an opportunity for them to relax and recharge.
-Locum tenens physicians provide employers the flexibility to grant staff well-earned vacations without interrupting patient care.
+Locum tenens physicians provide employers the flexibility to grant staff well-earned vacations and maintain coverage.

 - Meeting demand.
 One of the contributing factors behind burnout is overwhelming caseloads and expanding administrative responsibilities.
 Then there are periods when the patient census spikes, adding even more pressure for doctors to care for as many patients as possible.
 Locum tenens physicians can absorb some of that workload.
 For example, if you anticipate a heavier-than-usual flu season, temporarily boost your staff to match the demand.

 - Focusing on medicine.
-Providers often say locum tenens jobs allow them to concentrate on the medical aspects of being a doctor.
+Providers often say locum tenens allows them to concentrate on the medical aspects of being a doctor.
 This arrangement can work in staff physicians’ favor, too.
-If doctors can delegate more of their routine clinical duties to locum tenens providers, including physician assistants or nurses practitioners, they may have more time to focus on complicated cases.
+If doctors can delegate more of their routine clinical duties to locum tenens providers, including physician assistants or nurses practitioners, they may have more time to focus on complex cases.

 - Encouraging professional development.
 People are more likely to be satisfied with their careers when they’re professionally advancing, like fulfilling continuing medical education requirements or conducting research.
 Locum tenens providers can step in if a staff doctor wants to take a sabbatical to pursue additional training.

-As demand for healthcare services continues to grow, the risk of physician burnout will increase, too — but locum tenens providers can help relieve some of the burdens.
+As demand for healthcare services continues to grow, the risk of physician burnout will increase, too — but locum tenens providers can help relieve some of the burden.